McL-nk/.github/profile/readme.md

 ## Organization

-This is an organization for many of the internal libraries we use, open source or not.
+This is where we host our internal services and our public resources